Cinédis

-Cinédis was a French film distribution company active from the 1930s to the 1960s, releasing a mixture of French films and dubbed imports from aboard.
+Cinédis was a French film distribution company active from the 1930s to the 1960s, releasing a mixture of French films and dubbed imports from abroad.
 The company enjoyed its strongest years during the 1950s, when French audience numbers reached their peak.
 It handled a number of co-productions between France and Italy.
 The artist René Ferracci designed many of the company's posters.